blb-ventures/strawberry-django-plus/README.md

 and mutations.

-If you want to name it differently, decorate the class with `@gql.enum` with your preferred name so that strawberry-django-plus will not try to register it again.
+If you want to name it differently, decorate the class with `@gql.enum` with your preferred name so that this lib will not try to register it again.

 ### Permissioned resolvers